Tell Us Once: Report a Death to Government in One Step

 What information do I need to use Tell Us Once?

-You need the Tell Us Once reference number from the registrar, the deceased person's National Insurance number (if known), details of any benefits or tax credits they received, their driving licence number, their passport number, and details of any local council services they used (council tax, Blue Badge, library cards, etc.).
+You need the Tell Us Once reference number from the registrar, their National Insurance number if you know it, details of any benefits or tax credits they received, their driving licence number, their passport number, and details of any local council services they used (council tax, Blue Badge, library cards, and so on).

 Does Tell Us Once stop benefit payments automatically?

 Yes.
-Tell Us Once notifies the DWP, which will stop benefits paid to the deceased person.
-If you are a surviving spouse or partner, your own benefits will not be affected, but you may need to contact the DWP separately about changes to your household income or claiming Bereavement Support Payment.
+Tell Us Once notifies the DWP, which will stop the benefits that were being paid to them.
+If you are their surviving husband, wife, or partner, your own benefits will not be affected, though you may need to speak to the DWP separately about changes to your household income or about claiming Bereavement Support Payment.

 Get a complete list of who to contact